opensoars/prodl/README.md

 ## Todo
-* Create a Github page for this project.
 * Re-write almost everything in order to make it to the 0.1.0 verion (logic in methods can be re-used).
   - New `f_` API
   - New `cls` API
   - New `ezlog` API
   - Better commenting
+* Write tests for the new code base

 ## Examples (API)